OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 # NMEA Multiplexer
 Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.

+Designed to run on very small boards, like a Raspberry PI Zero, and with no Internet access.

 ### Includes
 - NMEA Strings Parser
 - NMEA Strings generator